 Please join me next time for a discussion on setting expectations in a difficult marriage.

-Be sure to sign up for this new resource in my library: Hope for the Unequally Yoked Marriage.
-You’ll also receive instant access to many other encouraging resources that will build your faith.
+Be sure to sign up below for this resource in my library: Hope for the Unequally Yoked Marriage.
+It’s an exclusive bonus only for regular subscribers to my weekly emails.

 If you liked this post, I would appreciate your shares on social media!